Speak to a Licensed Insurance Agent

 Most Popular Medicare Supplement Insurance Plans in Arkansas

-As reported by AHIP, among those who selected a Medigap policy in Arkansas, the most popular plan is Plan F, followed by Plan G. Below is the breakdown of the number of Arkansas enrollees by Medigap plan type.
+As reported by AHIP, 214,079 Arkansas beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of Arkansas enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that with a Medicare Supplement Insurance plan, you will not receive benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs or consider a Medicare Advantage plan, which may cover prescription drugs and can also include other benefits such as a free gym membership, dental, vision and hearing coverage.